rust-lang/rust/library/core/src/macros/panic.md

 `panic!` when they are set to [`None`] or [`Err`] variants.

-When using `panic!()` you can specify a string payload, that is built using the [`format!`] syntax.
+When using `panic!()` you can specify a string payload, that is built using the [`format!` syntax].
 That payload is used when injecting the panic into the calling Rust thread, causing the thread to panic entirely.

 The behavior of the default `std` hook, i.e. the code that runs directly